appbaseio/Docs/content/docs/interactive/javascript.md

 ## Full-text Search

-Let's now do a [full-text search query](https://www.elastic.co/guide/en/elasticsearch/reference/current/full-text-queries.html) on the `name` field.
+Full-text search queries analyses all the combinations of a given value and assigns scores to results based on their match relevance.
+It uses ngram tokenizer which creates and matches all combinations of the query string.
+Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-ngram-tokenizer.html).

-Here, we'll use appbase-js [`search()`](https://docs.appbase.io/javascript/api-reference.html#search) method to fire a [match query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html) with our field `name` and query value.
+We'll do a [full-text search query](https://www.elastic.co/guide/en/elasticsearch/reference/current/full-text-queries.html) on the `name` field by using appbase-js [`search()`](https://docs.appbase.io/javascript/api-reference.html#search) method to fire a [match query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html) with our field `name` and query value.

 <br/>